Qazeer/InfoSec-Notes/Red_Team/OpSec_OperatingSystems.md

 `NetworkManager`).

-The `reolvconf` utility can be used to permanently define the system's `DNS nameservers` (and so even if no network adapters are configured):
+The `reolvconf` utility can be used to permanently define the system's `DNS nameservers` (and so even if no network adapters are configured at the of configuration):

 ```bash
 # Installs the reolvconf utility.